Greece Golden Visa: Updated 2026 Rules + Market Guide

 - Eligibility for Greek citizenship after 7 years

-- Includes spouse, children, and dependent parents
+- Includes spouse, children under 21 (extendable to 24), and dependent parents of both applicant and spouse

 Why the Greek Golden Visa Is Even More Attractive in 2026